lore/lore/docs/tutorial/Step11.md

 ```

 For now, our Guessatron component will simply take a color as property, and render some mostly static content.
 However,
-since we don't know how to tell Guessatron what color to display yet, we'll just hardcode a nice color in
+since we don't know how to tell Guessatron what color to display yet, we'll just hardcode an attractive color in
 `getDefaultProps`.

 ### Add the Guessatron to routes.js